Virginia Mason Medical Center: Organization

 Virginia Mason is affiliated with Yakima Valley Memorial Hospital, Evergreen Healthcare, and St. Francis Hospital.

-Virginia Mason also engages in philanthropic efforts through its Virginia Mason Foundation, under the guidance of a community board.
+It also engages in philanthropic efforts through its Virginia Mason Foundation, under the guidance of a community board.

 History

 Virginia Mason Medical Center was founded in 1920 by three physicians: John M. Blackford, James Tate Mason, and Maurice Dwyer; it was named after the daughters of Blackford and Mason.
 Two years later it created its own school of nursing, which became affiliated with the University of Washington in 1957.